100+ Unique Fundraising Ideas that Work

-- Coffee & Doughnuts: An easy one to setup, and great for winter.
+- Coffee & Doughnuts: An easy one to set up, and great for winter.
 Sell coffee and doughnuts outside construction areas, grocery stores, shops, or schools to raise funds.

-- Farm to Table Dinners: If your community has local farmers and organic producers, hosting a farm to table fundraiser is a unique fundraising idea that speaks highly of your organization.
+- Farm to Table Dinners: If your community has local farmers and organic producers, hosting a farm-to-table fundraiser is a unique fundraising idea that speaks highly of your organization.

 - Baked Goods at the Game: Sell baked goods, chocolate bars, and other goodies at your local or high school sports games, with proceeds going to raise funds for your charity.